 • Create an end-product of their choosing that focuses on their research, such as an academic talk, a poster presentation, a work of fiction, or an online exhibition;

-Research outcomes may include a display in the Special Collections Reading Room, a webinar, creative writing or artwork inspired by your discoveries, or other project that showcases your research in an accessible and interesting manner.
+Research outcomes may include creative writing or artwork inspired by your discoveries, a visual essay or webinar, or other project that showcases your research in an accessible and interesting manner.
 This is a nice opportunity to expand your skill set beyond the standard research paper!
 Please contact Heidi Herr (hherr1@jhu.edu), the program manager, for questions about the program or for guidance with the application process.
 You are also encouraged to directly contact the mentor associated with the topics(s) you are interested in researching.

 Requirements